Kevin-Murtaugh/mongoscraper/README.md

 8. As each comment arrives, drive it into to the database & make room for another comment below it.

+9. Additional steps to index comments on commentsdb database to the respective articles in scraper_db.
+When the article no longer shows up on the scrape, the comment is not deleted.

+10. Build a for each into the handlebars to display a pre-determined number of articles on the page without writing more code.

+11. Search key can be made active with “s=”\<search term\>” added to the end of the URL.

 ,,,, many more steps to be documented…